brodieaustin/poisoned-well-novel/poisoned-well.md

 The shadowy man frowned, but the hunter interjected, "Will she let us carry her?"

-"I don't know," Manan said.
+"I do not know," Manan said.

 Quill suggested that she ask.
 She was surprised by how forward and open this man, who by all appearances was a servant and not a brother to these men.
 Certainly they seemed to look down upon him, though that may have had more to do with the crippled body, than to his status.
 She went to retrieve Ethne, who simply seemed relieved that the journey was over.
 "There are many stairs to climb.
 I will have to help you.
 Is that okay?"